hrc2/blossom-public/README.md

 ## Building Blossom

-To build your own Blossom, check out the [build-Wiki](https://github.com/hrc2/blossom-public/wiki).
+To build your own Blossom, check out the [Build Guide](https://github.com/hrc2/blossom-public/wiki).
 The rest of this document will teach you how to set up the software to run the robot.

 ## Get repo
 In a terminal, clone this repo